In 1852, it was rare for a woman to attend college, let alone graduate with her degree.

 Phi Mu Foundation Scholarships

-Eligible Phi Mu members are encouraged to apply for one of over 100 graduate and undergraduate scholarships awarded each academic year.
+Eligible Phi Mu members are encouraged to apply for a variety of graduate and undergraduate scholarships awarded each academic year.
 Most scholarships are unrestricted, but some have been established for a particular chapter, field of study, state of residence or college.
 Only one application is required to be considered for all scholarships.
 Applications are available on January 1 and must be submitted by March 1 each year to be considered for the following academic year.

 The minimum requirement is a 3.2 grade point average.
 There are both merit and financial need scholarships.
 Applicants are scored in several categories: academic, involvement (Phi Mu/campus/community), financial need, personal statements and recommendations.
 Donors to the Foundation receive extra consideration.